djwester/api-testing-challenges/README.md

 There is a secret profile (profile 1) that you are not supposed to be able to access.
 Using only API calls, can you find out the name of that profile?

+### Biggest ID
+The challenge:

+What is the biggest ID you can give a post or comment in the system?
+Do you notice any interesting side effects while you are trying to figure this out?